Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

 \subsubsection{Total energy~}

-First, we compare the calculated total energies under several conditions in Fig.~\ref{fig:tote}.
-For HF$+$VMC calculation, we evaluated the total energy, Eq.~(\ref{eq:totE}), by VMC, which is denoted as $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$ in Fig.~\ref{fig:tote}.
+Before presenting our calculation results, here we define a notation of the total energies estimated by several different ways, as summarized in Table~\ref{tab:notation}.
+For HF$+$VMC calculation, we evaluated the total energy, Eq.~(\ref{eq:totE}), by VMC, which is denoted as $E_{\mathrm{VMC}}^{\mathrm{HF+VMC}}$.
 On the other hand, for TC$+$VMC calculation, we have three ways to estimate the total energy.
-The total energy, Eq.~(\ref{eq:totE}), evaluated by VMC is denoted as $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$, and those evaluated by Eqs.~(\ref{eq:EtotTC}) and (\ref{eq:EtotBiTC}) are denoted as $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BiTC}}^{\mathrm{TC+VMC}}$, respectively.
+The total energy, Eq.~(\ref{eq:totE}), evaluated by VMC is denoted as $E_{\mathrm{VMC}}^{\mathrm{TC+VMC}}$, and those evaluated by Eqs.~(\ref{eq:EtotTC}) and (\ref{eq:EtotBITC}) are denoted as $E_{\mathrm{TC}}^{\mathrm{TC+VMC}}$ and $E_{\mathrm{BITC}}^{\mathrm{TC+VMC}}$, respectively.
 These different estimates of the total energy coincide when the many-body wave function is the exact eigenstate.
-The calculated total energies are also listed in Table~\ref{tab:tote}, where $a=1.5$ Bohr for the $S_{\mathrm{ee}}$ and $S_{\mathrm{een}}$ Jastrow functions are chosen as representative cases.